saketl7/ModernFurniture/README.md

 ## Product Functions
 The product should allow users to access various designs/ painting options for their room before actually coloring it.
 They can even place objects virtually before buying them and would get recommendations of the same product’s availability.

+## User Characteristics
+The users include anyone who is designing the room without the help of interior designer and would like to do it on their own.
+It may also include the person who is not sure about buying the thing and would like to check it that how it looks when kept at a place before actually buying the product.
+Users who would like to paint their room.